danielwiener/Elise-Siegel/README.markdown

 ##February 29, 2012##

 - simplifying Admin and Dashboard for Elise (editor)

+***

+##March 1, 2012##

+- uploaded site - both old and new, so now live.

+- index.html and missing.html now use WP and thus show front page and sculpture page, respectively. cool, worked well.